EventSaucePHP/EventSauce/docs/docs/advanced/message-internals.md

 ---

 The `Message` object is the envelope in which events are stored and dispatched to consumers.
-It contains an event instance and headers.
+It contains an event object and headers.
 The headers are meant for non-domain-event-specific information.
 EventSauce uses a number of headers internally.
 All of the internal headers are available as constants on the `EventSauce\EventSourcing\Header`